mbaniadam/docker-grafana-prometheus/README.md

 Perform a `docker run --rm caddy caddy hash-password --plaintext 'ADMIN_PASSWORD'` in order to generate a hash for your new password.
 ENSURE that you replace `ADMIN_PASSWORD` with new plain text password and `ADMIN_PASSWORD_HASH` with the hashed password references in [docker-compose.yml](./docker-compose.yml) for the caddy container.

+If you want HTTPS you must use a domain name.

 Containers:

 * Prometheus (metrics database) `http://<host-ip>:9090`